 - Finely chop your apple (you could also shred it if you wanted).

-- Heat your coconut oil or ghee over medium heat and add the apple and walnuts (if you’re using).
+- Heat your coconut oil or ghee over medium heat and add the apple and walnuts (if you’re using them).

 - Cook until the apple starts to soften.

 - Turn off the burner and add the coconut butter, shredded coconut, sweetener (if using), apple pie spice, vanilla, and sea salt, and stir until combined.

 - Spoon into whatever container you like.
 Mini muffin tins/cups work great.
 You could also use regular muffin cups or even spread the mixture into a pan and then just cut it into chunks later.

 - Stick the mixture in the fridge to cool.
 If you’re in a hurry, like I usually am, you can pop them in the freezer.

 - Serve cold or at room temperature.
 They are delicious both ways, but I find that the flavors are much richer when allowed to warm up a tad.
 They won’t completely melt, but they will get pretty soft.